aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Background:

-Disputed between France and the United Kingdom in the 18th century, Saint Vincent was ceded to the latter in 1783.
+Resistance by native Caribs prevented colonization on St. Vincent until 1719.
+Disputed between France and the United Kingdom for most of the 18th century, the island was ceded to the latter in 1783.
+Between 1960 and 1962, Saint Vincent and the Grenadines was a separate administrative unit of the Federation of the West Indies.
 Autonomy was granted in 1969 and independence in 1979.

 People Saint Vincent and the Grenadines